-RESPONSIBILITIES OF THE BOARD & MANAGEMENT
+RESPONSIBILITIES OF THE BOARD AND MANAGEMENT

-The corporate governance framework at Mirvac provides clear separation of the Board's oversight functions and executive responsibilities, and accountability of the CEO/MD and management team.
-The division of responsibilities between the Board (and its four Committees) and management is illustrated in the framework above.
+The governance framework at Mirvac provides clear separation of the Board's oversight functions and executive responsibilities and accountability of the CEO/MD and management team.
+The division of responsibilities between the Board (and its committees) and management is illustrated in the framework above.